pdwi2020/language-translator-IBM-Watson/README.md

 Language Translator allows you to translate documents, such as markup files that use XML or HTML, or Microsoft Office and Open Office files, while retaining the original formatting.
 For a tutorial, check out Translating documents.

-## Next steps

-Learn how to customize Language Translator to work for your use case View the API & SDK reference
-Explore sample applications
-View language support information:
-Supported languages for translation
-Identifiable languages